Skip to main content

 AERA Open has published new research by Greg Wolniak and co-authors, Laura A. Davis, Casey E. George, and Glen R. Nelson.

 In "Demystifying Tuition?
 A Content Analysis of the Information Quality of Public College and University Websites," the team examined how 50 public colleges and universities present financial cost information to the public on their websites.
+They found detrimental variations in the clarity of language, coherence of visual displays, and fragmentation or discontinuity across pages.

 A new article by Paul Rubin (PhD 2017) and Erik Ness is available online from Higher Education Policy.
 The research appeared in the Online First site on July 8.